ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-Jacob-Allebach/thesis.md

 The headings below propose _one way_ you might structure this section of the document.

+## Opening

+  Game development is a rather difficult field of work to get involved with.
+There's so many different parts that make up an entire game, and without a large team of people to split up the work with, a huge skill set is required of one person to fully develop something substantial.
+Luckily, making games nowadays is much easier than it was 40 years ago.
+With the help of the internet, there's endless resources available to find tutorials and guides on how to create whatever one could want.
+A big part of that is in the availability of game engines, like Unreal Engine and Unity, which provide a fairly user-friendly interface to develop games and robust systems to support all types of ideas.
+With engines being the foundation of most game development, many look to plugins to solve the most basic and broad of problems that they might face when initially starting work on a new idea.
+Plugins are very common to the game development space as they are essentially just pre-made software that one can import into any project and start using immediately for whatever purpose is needed.
+They're primarily used for further assistance in performing specific tasks that the user doesn't necessarily want to create an entire system for from scratch.
+There are a massive number of plugins available for people to use with any given engine, and most can be found fairly easily just by searching for them online.
+The usefulness of many plugins can really ease the monumental amount of work one might have to do to create the game they're imagining.
+(WRITING NOTE: This section is rambling way too much, should get into discussing random generation way sooner)

+  When it comes to recent trends in the indie game development space, the Roguelike genre has influenced the industry in many ways.
+Random generation and challenging gameplay excites players to keep playing games of the like to hone their skill.
+Even games that aren't strictly Roguelikes themselves like to incorporate aspects of procedural or random generation into various facets of their games, especially their map systems, which often leads to fresh experiences that are unique to every player.
+This makes for highly entertaining and replayable experiences that keep people coming back.

+  The software created for this project is a plugin for Unity to assist in the process of random map generation by taking pre-made rooms created by the user and placing and connecting them to generate maps in an efficient and easy way.
+The goal isn't just to create a good generation algorithm, but primarily to make the plugin easy to use so that those unfamiliar with coding something like it would still have the ability to create the game they want.
+In addition, the plugin itself is robust with many options for the user to select from to specify parts of the generation process.
+Overall, it's a practical, low effort way for amateur developers to more easily create games of the Roguelike genre.

 ## Motivation

+A lot of the motivation for this project stems from two things: the increase in access to game development software and the lack of this desired tool in the game development space.
+With engines being so commonly used to develop games and countless plugins being readily available for anybody to use, it makes sense for this tool to exist within the space.
+Creating more ways for people to get into game development easier is most often a good thing as it allows more people to create their vision.
+To discuss the second main motivating factor, it's honestly astonishing that this specific tool hasn't been created before!
+Although there are plugins available to assist with some types of map generation, most of them have to do with tile-by-tile generation as opposed to the dungeon-style generation this software implements.

 ## Current State of the Art

+Much of this plugin was inspired by the level generation of the popular Roguelike Enter the Gungeon.
+It inspired many developers to create games of a similar style and still remains one of the most popular Roguelikes of all time, so it seems like a solid baseline for map generation.
+There are also many articles that discuss map generation philosophies and various commonly used algorithms.
+(WRITING NOTE: Go more into detail on the articles and algorithms)

 ## Goals of the Project

+The primary goal of the project was to create a plugin that's both easy to use and robust in its generation capabilities.
+Because its meant to help bridge the gap between those that want to make games and the ability to actually create them, ease of use was the main objective going into it.

 ## Ethical Implications